-Catholic Advisory Services Recommendation: Vote case-by-case on certain equity-based compensation plans12 depending on a combination of certain plan features and equity grant practices, where positive factors may counterbalance negative factors, and vice versa, as evaluated using an "Equity Plan Scorecard" (EPSC) approach with three pillars:
+Catholic Advisory Services Recommendation: Vote case-by-case on certain equity-based compensation plans15 depending on a combination of certain plan features and equity grant practices, where positive factors may counterbalance negative factors, and vice versa, as evaluated using an "Equity Plan Scorecard" (EPSC) approach with three pillars:

-- Plan Cost: The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) in relation to peers and considering both: - SVT based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; and - SVT based only on new shares requested plus shares remaining for future grants.
+- Plan Cost: The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) in relation to peers and considering both: - SVT based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; and - SVT based only on new shares requested plus shares remaining for future grants. - Plan Features: - Quality of disclosure around vesting upon a change in control (CIC); - Discretionary vesting authority; - Liberal share recycling on various award types; - Lack of minimum vesting period for grants made under the plan; - Dividends payable prior to award vesting. - Grant Practices: - The company's three year burn rate relative to its industry/market cap peers; - Vesting requirements in CEO's recent equity grants (3-year look-back); - The estimated duration of the plan based on the sum of shares remaining available and the new shares requested, divided by the average annual shares granted in the prior three years; - The proportion of the CEO's most recent equity grants/awards subject to performance conditions; - Whether the company maintains a sufficient claw-back policy; - Whether the company maintains sufficient post exercise/vesting share-holding requirements.

-Plan Features:

-- Quality of disclosure around vesting upon a change in control (CIC); - Discretionary vesting authority; - Liberal share recycling on various award types; - Lack of minimum vesting period for grants made under the plan;

-12 Proposals evaluated under the EPSC policy generally include those to approve or amend (1) stock option plans for employees and/or employees and directors, (2) restricted stock plans for employees and/or employees and directors, and (3) omnibus stock incentive plans for employees and/or employees and directors.
+15 Proposals evaluated under the EPSC policy generally include those to approve or amend (1) stock option plans for employees and/or employees and directors, (2) restricted stock plans for employees and/or employees and directors, and (3) omnibus stock incentive plans for employees and/or employees and directors.